Ackuq/serverless-on-heroku-katacoda/serverless-on-heroku/step3.md

 }
 ```

 The logs from the execution is however not included in the response of the request.
 To get the resulting logs, we have  to request a specific URL for them.
-The prior response will include the name of dyno under the JSON key `name` in the response, as well as additional information about the created dyno.
-The name of the dyno should be in the format `run.<NUMBER>`, for example, `run.1234`.
+The prior response will include the name of the dyno under the JSON key `name` in the response, as well as additional information about the created dyno.

-To make the following commands easier to execute, export the returned dyno name under the key `name` in the response object to an
-environment variable called `$DYNO_NAME`.
+To make the following commands easier to execute, export the returned dyno name under the key `name` in the response object to an environment variable called `$DYNO_NAME`.

 `DYNO_NAME=<DYNO_NAME> # Replace <DYNO_NAME> with name of newly created dyno`{{copy}}